-The customers insert the banknote(s) into the banknote recycler, the value of the inserted banknote(s) is deducted from the parking fee and the current remaining amount is displayed.
-If the parking fee is less than the inserted amount, change must be returned (e.g. parking fee = \$9/ inserted amount = \$10).
+In single as well as in multiple note mode customers insert the banknote(s) into the banknote reader, the value of the inserted banknote(s) is deducted from the parking fee and the current remaining amount is displayed.
+This remaining amount can then, if necessary, be paid for with coins.
+If the parking fee is less than the inserted amount, change must be returned (e.g. parking fee = EUR 12,-/ inserted amount = EUR 20,00).